PASS 3: Temporal Dynamics

 Mental State: deliberate

-Intended Outcome: Career advancement in municipal role
+Intended Outcome: Career advancement or public-sector transition; acceptance of municipal engineering role

 Fulfills Obligations: